Kobe beef: Outside Japan

 Kobe beef was not exported until 2012.
 It was exported in January 2012 to Macau, then to Hong Kong in July 2012.
 Since then, exports have also been made to the United States, Singapore, Switzerland, Thailand, the United Kingdom and Canada.

-In some countries, including Canada, the United Kingdom and the United States, Wagyu cattle imported from Japan are farmed, either purebred or cross-bred with other beef breeds such as Aberdeen Angus.
+In some countries, including Australia, Canada, New Zealand, the United Kingdom and the United States, Wagyu cattle imported from Japan are farmed, either purebred or cross-bred with other beef breeds such as Aberdeen Angus.
 In some places meat from these cattle may be marketed under names such as "Kobe-style beef"; it is not Kobe beef, and does not fulfil the requirements for certification of the authentic Japanese product.
 Due to a lack of legal recognition of the Kobe beef trademark in the United States, it is also possible to sell this meat as "Kobe beef".
 The Kobe Beef Marketing and Distribution Promotion Association planned to publish pamphlets about Kobe beef in foreign languages.

 American "Kobe-style" beef tends to be darker and stronger-tasting than the authentic product.
 It may have more appeal to Western palates unfamiliar with the mild taste and high fat content of true Kobe beef.